 A regional approach to marine litter management is very important because of the transboundary nature of the problem.
-Through a regional approach each of the participating countries could contribute to and benefit from the collective effort which should result in synergistic effects.
+Through a regional approach each of the participating countries can contribute to and benefit from the collective effort resulting in synergistic effects.
 Exchanging views, approaches and results should help the development and implementation of a coordinated and harmonized regional programme.
 Surveying, monitoring and reporting all require regionally coherent methods and indicators to be effective.
-The advantage of a regional approach has been proven in several regional programmes around the world.